demos-europe/edt/packages/dql/docs/internals.md

     ->setParameter('authorName', 'Charles Dickens');
 ```

-However this query is erroneous because the same alias for two different
+However, this query is erroneous because the same alias for two different
 joins (both leading to the `Person` entity) is used.
 Once in the join to `Book.author` and once for the join to `Book.editor`.
 To differentiate the paths we generate prefixes for the entity aliases.